AdamO-Onefile/ilr-tech-debt-docs/readme.md

 - add middleware to handle unhandled exception and report it.
 - add a health check/s.

+### Unused code leftover
+There is a lot of code left over which is not in use anymore:

+- unused Learner statuses (AchievedPending, WithdrawnPending, Draft)

+Solution: Remove all code responsible for handling those

 ### Secrets
 ![Security](https://img.shields.io/badge/Security-success.svg)
 Secrets are exposed to everyone who can read repo.